Stella Soomlais: Crafting timeless designs in an age of rapid innovation

 CEO

-Before talking about your work as a designer, I wanted to briefly touch upon your studio's website since it has been running on Voog for almost ten years.
-How did you find us and why are you still on Voog?
+Voog: Before discussing your work as a designer, I wanted to briefly mention your studio's website since it has been running on Voog for almost ten years.
+How did you find us, and why are you still on Voog?

-I would say, that my website is crucial for conducting my business.
-It's my business card, sales tool and also a canvas for my portfolio.
+: I would say that my website is crucial for conducting my business.
+It's my business card, sales tool, and canvas for my portfolio.

 Selection of leather accessories from Stella's collection.
 Fragment from website.
 Photos: Renee Altrov

-You recently moved to Depoo, one of the creative hubs of Tallinn.
-Alongside with it, you also opened a store and an art gallery in your studio.
+Voog: You recently moved to Depoo, one of Tallinn's creative hubs.
+You also opened a store and an art gallery in your studio.
 How is the concept working out?

 Stella's new studio in Depoo, Tallinn

 The gallery is an excellent addition to the studio.
 It adds another layer of quality that complements the general atmosphere and my products.
-The first exhibitions have been photography-related, but other mediums like painting and graphic art will also follow.
+The first exhibitions have been related to photography, but other mediums like painting and graphic art will also follow.

-There are lots of cool cafés in the neighbourhood.
-Which one is your favourite?
+Voog: There are lots of cool cafés in the neighborhood.
+Which one is your favorite?

 Renard is one of Stella's favourite cafés in the neighbourhood

-If one cannot visit Tallinn soon enough, where can she or he see and buy your products?
+Voog: If one cannot visit Tallinn soon enough, where can he or she see and buy your products?

 Stella’s handbag “Go to the Library” as a travel companion in Oslo

-You seem to be travelling quite a lot yourself.
+Voog: You seem to be traveling quite a lot yourself.
 What is in it for you?
-Is it a way to take a break from your work or quite the opposite — a way to get inspired?
+Is it a way to take a break from your work or quite the opposite, a way to get inspired?

-My designs have changed a lot!
+: My designs have changed a lot!
 When I was a student at the Tartu Art College, I used lots of complicated technological processes.
-I liked contrasts and intense colours, and I added lots of details to my designs.
+I liked contrasts and intense colors, and I added lots of details to my designs.

-Have you ever had to withdraw a product from the production due to negative feedback about user experience?
+Voog: Have you ever had to withdraw a product from production due to negative feedback about user experience?

 Handbag "Go To The Market & Buy Some Apples"